yhxinguis/marsim/README.md

-# ROS2/Gazebo Marine Simulator v1.1
+# ROS2/Gazebo Marine Simulator

 ROS2/Gazebo Marine Simulator (currently under development) aims to be a comprehensive marine simulation environment utilizing ROS2 (Robot Operating System 2) and Gazebo.

-# MARSIM1.1.pdf
+# MARSIM1.pdf

-Read the Marsim1.1.pdf file for information and details on the simulator.
+Read the Marsim1.pdf file for information and details on the simulator.
 The pdf covers the fundamental components of the simulation stack, including Docker containerization, ROS2 architecture, and Gazebo simulation capabilities.

+Key topics include:

+Docker Engine setup for creating a consistent development environment ROS2 framework, its architecture, and comparison with ROS1 Gazebo simulator and its integration with ROS2 via ros_gz_bridge Implementation of a BlueROV2 model in the ROS2/Gazebo environment Custom plugins and scripts for ocean current simulation, sensor data processing, and robot control Practical aspects of running the simulation, including launch procedures and visualization tools

 # Citation